Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/migration/installation.md

   ![Select Git URL Option](/img/install/install-git.png)

-1. Select **Add package from git URL...**
 1. Enter the Git URL to the MLAPI release package (below).
-You can click the Copy option in that codeblock and paste it in the Package Manager.
-The Package Manage auto-detects from the repository.
+You can click the Copy option in that codeblock and paste it in the Package Manager. <!--The Package Manage auto-detects from the repository.-->

   ```
   https://github.com/Unity-Technologies/com.unity.multiplayer.mlapi.git?path=/com.unity.multiplayer.mlapi#release/0.1.0